Validity proof of Lazard's method for CAD construction: Lazard's proposed method and claims

 \begin{defn} [Lazard projection] Let $A$ be a finite irreducible basis in $R_n$, with $n \ge 2$.
 The \emph{Lazard projection} $P_{L}(A)$ of $A$ is the subset of $R_{n-1}$ comprising the following polynomials: \begin{enumerate} \item all leading coefficients of the elements of $A$, \item all trailing coefficients (i.e. coefficients independent of $x_{n}$) of the elements of $A$, \item all discriminants of the elements of $A$, and \item all resultants of pairs of distinct elements of $A$. \end{enumerate} \end{defn}

+\begin{rem} Lazard's projection could alternatively be defined for a (slightly modified) squarefree basis $A$ in $R_n$, as in \cite{Lazard:94}.
+We use an irreducible basis in our definition because experience has shown that this likely leads to a more efficient CAD algorithm in practice and on average. \end{rem}

 \begin{rem} Let $A$ be an irreducible basis.
 Lazard's projection $P_L(A)$ is contained in and is usually strictly smaller than the McCallum projection $P_M(A)$ \cite{McCallum:88, McCallum:98}.
 Indeed $P_M(A)$ includes the ``middle coefficients'' (i.e. those coefficients other than the leading and trailing ones) of the elements of $A$, which $P_L(A)$ omits.
 In other respects these two projection operators are the same.
 However $P_L(A)$ contains and is usually strictly larger than the Brown-McCallum projection $P_{BM}(A)$ \cite{Brown:01}.
 Indeed $P_{BM}(A)$ omits the trailing coefficients of the elements of $A$, which $P_L(A)$ includes, but in other respects is the same as $P_L(A)$.
 This remark notwithstanding, the Lazard projection is still of interest because of certain limitations of the Brown-McCallum projection.
 The two chief drawbacks of the projection $P_{BM}(A)$ are as follows.
 First, the method of \cite{Brown:01} could fail in case $A$ is not well-oriented \cite{McCallum:98, Brown:01}.
 Second, the method requires that any 0-dimensional nullifying cells \cite{McCallum:98, Brown:01} in each dimension be identified and added during CAD construction.
 These drawbacks are elaborated in \cite{Brown:01}. \end{rem}

 Lazard \cite{Lazard:94} outlined a claimed CAD algorithm for $A \subset R_n$ and $\mathbb{R}^n$ which uses the projection set $P_L(A)$.
 The specification of his algorithm requires the following concept of his valuation: